-Fine motor skills are so important - using the little muscles in their hands and fingers for puzzles, threading and playing, your child is learning how to control objects, how to dress themselves, they are even gearing up to write.
+Fine motor skills are so important - using the little muscles in their hands and fingers for puzzles, threading and playing, children learn how to control objects, how to dress themselves, they are even learning how to write.

 Contains affiliate links to products we own - see our disclosure